-- ➤ Bodega Avenue Bike Lanes and Pavement Rehabilitation project: - Begin construction of Phase 1 from High Street to Robinson Road - Complete environmental and design of Phase 2 - > Secure grant funding for Phase 2 work from Robinson Road to Pleasant Hill Road - Continue grant funding pursuits for: ATP (Active Transportation Program) grant for Ragle Road/West Side bicycle trail, Citywide pavement resurfacing, additional grant funding for the Burbank Farm restroom facility, and Calder Creek re-naturalization. - ➤ Complete construction of ADA curb ramps along SR 116 and intersection improvements at Bodega/Robinson and Bodega/Florence upon authorization of award of Quick Strike grant funding. - Continue support of the Santa Rosa Plain Groundwater Sustainability Agency GSA) via participating in the GSA TAC, and the GSA Board and monitor/review potential rate increases. - Continue to participate in the MS4 stormwater permit renewal process. - Re-certify the Pavement Management Program to qualify for regional transportation discretionary funds to improve and maintain the city's street and road network. - > Begin work on developing an undergrounding district to utilize existing Rule 20A monies. - In coordination with the Community Development department, continue to develop and implement parklets framework for permanent parklets on Caltrans right of way. - Continue to coordinate with Caltrans on the ongoing projects listed in FY 2022-23 to completion. - ➤ Continue to support and develop prioritized sewer service improvements to areas within the City that pose a threat to public health and the environment as a result of deficiencies in existing sewer systems, including Zimpher Creek Sewer replacement / relocation and others list in FY 2022-23 CIP.
+- Bodega Avenue Bike Lanes and Pavement Rehabilitation project: - Begin construction of Phase 1 from High Street to Robinson Road/Nelson Way - Complete environmental and design of Phase 2 - Secure grant funding for Phase 2 work from Robinson Road to Pleasant Hill Road - Continue grant funding pursuits for: ATP (Active Transportation Program) grant for Ragle Road/West Side bicycle trail, Citywide pavement resurfacing, additional grant funding for the Burbank Farm restroom facility, and Calder Creek re-naturalization. - Complete construction of ADA curb ramps along SR 116 and intersection improvements at Bodega/Robinson and Bodega/Florence upon authorization of award of Quick Strike grant funding. - Continue support of the Santa Rosa Plain Groundwater Sustainability Agency GSA) via participating in the GSA TAC, and the GSA Board and monitor/review potential rate increases. - Continue to participate in the MS4 stormwater permit renewal process. - Continue to search for grant and funding opportunities to continue moving forward with the Citywide Pavement and Repairs Program to improve and maintain the city's street and road network. - Establish an undergrounding district for the undergrounding of overhead utilities to utilize existing Rule 20A monies. - In coordination with the Community Development department, continue to develop and implement parklets framework for permanent parklets on Caltrans right of way. - Continue to coordinate with Caltrans on the ongoing projects listed in FY 2023-24 to completion and other Caltrans-initiated projects in the city: pedestrian crossing beacons at SR 116/McKinley and SR 116/Danmar. - Continue to support and develop prioritized sewer service improvements to areas within the City that pose a threat to public health and the environment as a result of deficiencies in existing sewer systems, including Zimpher Creek Sewer replacement / relocation and others list in FY 2022-23 CIP.